 Patient's Query

 Welcome back to icliniq.com.

-The study interpretation given by the clinic is the machine-generated version of the EKG (echocardiogram) interpretation.
-We should not be concerned about the ECG machine-generated interpretation because it is misleading and may give a falsely abnormal report to a normal ECG.
-So what a cardiologist thinks about your ECG does matters than a machine interpretation.
-As I have told earlier, you may have an arrhythmia syndrome or remotely may have ischemia.
-To rule out for sure do a 24-hour Holter monitoring and an echo.
-You have lactic acidosis and hypokalemia.
-That has produced your wave in your previous ECG which is acceptable but not a dangerous finding.
+The study interpretation provided by the clinic is the machine-generated version of the EKG (electrocardiogram) interpretation.
+We should not be overly concerned about the ECG machine-generated interpretation because it can be misleading and may produce a falsely abnormal report for a normal ECG.
+Therefore, what a cardiologist thinks about your ECG matters more than the machine interpretation.

+Patient's Query